JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 count are often equal for one pure-comb subtree (so `pipeline_stages` is then `cuts + 1`), but those two counts can differ after boundary lowering or with decoupled regions.
-Conflating these values used to make a print like `cuts=30 main_latency=30 pipeline_stages=30` look like 30 cuts bought zero additional stages, when it actually built 31.
-The wireguard example above is 30 slices, i.e. **31** pipeline stages end-to-end.
+Conflating these values can make a print like `cuts=0 main_latency=0 pipeline_stages=20` look like no registers were added at all.
+The compact WireGuard result has no remaining *global* cuts, but does have 19 realized locked slices (ten internal helper slices and nine shared boundaries), i.e. **20** pipeline stages end-to-end.

 Entity naming is also unchanged: each distinct (IO regs + leaf slices) combination hashes to its own VHDL entity `funcname_<latency>CLK_<hash>`.